icrl/nri/automated_system/README.txt

 (Assumption that this is being run on a Windows machine)

 Step 1.
-Download Python 2.7
+Download Python 2.7; keep the default installation so that it is installed to the top level of the C directory (i.e. C:\Python27)
 Step 2.
-Install Nao robot Python SDK (http://doc.aldebaran.com/1-14/dev/python/index.html) Step 3.
-Install Pandora bot API (https://github.com/pandorabots/pb-python) Step 4.
+If using the robot version, install Nao robot Python SDK (http://doc.aldebaran.com/1-14/dev/python/index.html) Step 3.
+Install the Pandora bot API (https://github.com/pandorabots/pb-python) Step 4.
 Download the folder labeled NaoNRIPrograms and put this in C:\Python27\
-Step 5.
-Open nico_move_speak.py and change the IP address to that of your Nao robot

 -------------------------------------------------